 - particle size;

-- no. of particles / mc.
+- No. plots / mc.

-- Maximum particle size: 0.5 µm
+- Max particle size: 0.5 µm

 - The concentration of particles in these environments is so low that they do not pose a problem of contamination or damage to sensitive products.